samsquire/github-is-my-social-network/README.md

+# GitHub is my social network
 # Welcome to the profile page of samsquire
-# GitHub is my social network

-I use `git` and GitHub as my social network and I want you to join me and create content.
+I use GitHub as my social network and I want you to join me and create content.
 This is like a low tech webring.
 I just use Markdown and HTML links.

  * I am a software engineer interested in the web and the future of technology and what I feel is good futuristic technlogy.
  * I am always looking for high quality things to read.